At Glassbrooks Solicitors we offer a wide range of products and services for our clients.

 Mirror Will (i.e. where two people leave each to the other) – £225.00 + vat

 The typical work involved includes valuing the estate’s assets and debts, preparing an inheritance tax form, drafting an oath, applying for a Grant of Probate / Letters of Administration, discharging any debts and then distributing the estate in accordance with the Will or the intestacy provisions (whichever is applicable).
+The average time for dealing with an estate is 12 months from the date of instruction, however, more complex estates can take longer.
+There is no specific timescale for each of the stages mentioned above but it can take the Probate Registry 6 to 8 weeks to process an application for a Grant of Probate.
 Income Tax and Capital Gains Tax advice or calculations are not included within our probate service as this is generally a matter for accountants.

-Probate work is usually carried out at the hourly rate of £161.00 + VAT per hour with standard letters out and telephone calls being charged at £16.10 + VAT each.
+Probate work is usually carried out at the hourly rates of £161.00 + VAT to £195.00 plus VAT per hour with standard letters out and telephone calls being charged at £16.10 + VAT / £19.50 plus VAT each.
 Unlike many solicitors practices we do not take a percentage of the estate, we merely charge for the work we have carried out.

 Basic costs very much depends on the work involved, size of the estate and number of parties involved.
 Where premises need to be sold, pensions and bank account need to be dealt with it would not be uncommon for probate fees to amount to £3,500.00 – £5,000.00 + VAT and disbursements.
 Any conveyancing costs in respect of property belonging to the estate will be charged in addition to the probate fees.

-In certain circumstances where the estate concerned is small and straightforward we will be prepared to offer a fixed fee.
+In certain circumstances where the estate concerned is small and straightforward we may be prepared to offer a fixed fee.
 You should contact Glassbrooks to discuss this further.

 Disbursements are the financial outlays you have in addition to the solicitors fee when a probate matter is dealt with, these fees will be the same whether you deal with probate yourself or instruct a solicitor.